What is Deep Tissue Massage?

 Deep Tissue massages are among the most effective forms of massage therapy available to clients.
 If you are interested in furthering your massage therapy education or pursuing a career in wellness, it is important to have this technique firmly under your belt.
-Fremont College offers an extensive program in massage therapy, sports therapy education and physical therapy education.
+Fremont University offers an extensive program in massage therapy, sports therapy education and physical therapy education.
 Take a look at our programs page for a more detailed description of the courses and degrees we offer!